IBM/tensorflow-large-model-support/README.md

 model.fit_generator(generator=training_gen, callbacks=[lms_callback])
 ```

-### Parameters for LMS/LMSHook/LMSKerasCallback
+### Parameters for LMS/LMSSessionRunHook/LMSKerasCallback
 #### Required parameters
 _graph_ :: the graph we will modify for LMS.
-This should be the graph of user-defined neural network. (not required in LMSHook and LMSKerasCallback)
+This should be the graph of user-defined neural network. (not required in LMSSessionRunHook and LMSKerasCallback)

 #### Optional parameters
 _swapout_threshold_: if the topological-sort distance between the consuming operation and generating operation of a tensor is greater (>) than `swapout_threshold`, then trigger swapping the tensor.
 Default `-1` (auto mode).